Papantla Veracruz: Magical Town and the Famous “Flyers”

-In the community of Insurgentes Socialistas, there are beautiful waterfalls formed in the course of the Joloapan River.
+In the community of Insurgentes Socialistas, beautiful waterfalls are formed in the course of the Joloapan River.

-This hidden place is little promoted, although every day it receives more visitors who come to enjoy the beauty of the waterfalls and the relaxing sound of the water.
+This hidden place is little promoted, although every day it receives more visitors to enjoy the beauty of the waterfalls and the relaxing sound of the water.